-During the final semester of study, students take part in a 4-credit internship (BCHB 910: Biochemistry and Cell and Molecular Internship).
+During the final semester of study, students take part in a 4-credit internship (BCHB 7951: Biochemistry/Molecular/Cellular Biology Internship).
 Students are matched with senior researchers and principal investigators in biomedical research laboratories in Georgetown University Medical Center (GUMC) laboratories, government laboratories and biotechnology companies in the Maryland Biotechnology Industry corridor.

 During the internship, students have the opportunity to work with exceptional research mentors who are passionate about their research and happy to impart their knowledge and expertise to our rising biomedical scientists.

 Original research developed in internship projects will culminate in tri-annual department-wide poster presentations and a research paper.

 If you have any questions, contact Cynthia Simbulan-Rosenthal, PhD at email@example.com or (202) 687-1088.